List of Saw characters: Zeke Banks

 Ezekiel "Zeke" Banks is a detective in the South Metro Precinct homicide division assigned to investigate the "Spiral" Jigsaw copycat killings targeting police officers.
 He is a pariah within the department, having reported his corrupt partner Peter Dunleavy for murdering a witness years prior, resulting in him being imprisoned.
-As a young detective, Banks was shot by a suspect when other officers refused to provide him backup.
-He mentions he has a son, and is in the process of divorcing his wife Lisa.
-Banks is paired with rookie William Schenk to investigate the copycat murders of police officers, including his good friend Detective Marv Bozwick.
-He is drawn to a final trap where his former partner Dunleavy is suspended from the ceiling, and is impacted by high speed flying glass shards.
-Although Banks tries to save Dunleavy, he dies from his injuries before he can be freed.
-Leaving the room, Banks encounters Schenk, who is revealed to be the killer and faked his own death.
-Schenk tells Banks he is actually Billy Emmerson, the son of the witness murdered by Dunleavy 12 years prior.
-Knowing Banks is a good cop, he proposes they become partners, with Banks locating corrupt officers and him killing them.
-In order for Banks to prove his loyalty, Schenk shows him the final game.
-Having kidnapped Banks' father Marcus, whose policies as chief of police enabled the corruption, he is strung up and being drained of blood.
-Schenk makes Banks choose between using his last bullet to free his father (by shooting a metal plate that releases the wires) or shoot him.
-Banks frees his father, but then fights Schenk and gains the upper hand.
+As a young detective, Zeke was shot by a suspect when other officers refused to provide him backup.
+He mentions he has a son, and is in the process of divorcing his wife, Lisa.
+Zeke is paired with rookie William Schenk to investigate the copycat murders of police officers, including his good friend Detective Marv Bozwick.
+He is drawn to a final trap where his former partner Dunleavy is suspended from the ceiling, and is impacted by high-speed flying glass shards.
+Although Zeke tries to save Dunleavy, he dies from his injuries before he can be freed.
+Leaving the room, Zeke encounters Schenk, who is revealed to be the killer and faked his own death.
+Schenk tells Zeke he is actually William Emmerson, the son of the witness murdered by Dunleavy 15 years prior.
+Knowing Zeke is a good cop, he proposes they become partners, with Zeke locating corrupt officers and him killing them.
+In order for Zeke to prove his loyalty, Schenk shows him the final game.
+Having kidnapped Zeke's father Marcus, whose policies as chief of police enabled the corruption, he is strung up and being drained of blood.
+Schenk makes Zeke choose between using his last bullet to free his father (by shooting a metal plate that releases the wires) or shoot him.
+Zeke frees his father, but then fights Schenk and gains the upper hand.
 However, a tripwire is set off by an incoming SWAT team, which forces Marcus to raise his hand (with a gun attached to the restraints) and he is subsequently shot by them.
 Zeke is last seen screaming at the SWAT officers shooting his father whilst Schenk escapes.